 Creativity is the name of the game as it relates to financing in a particularly tough real estate climate.
 So, you can shorten your close of escrow.
 Shortening your close of escrow will deliver your ability to perform on that contract sooner.
 If the seller has a motivation for a quick sale, can easily help your offer stand out.
 This also is going to mean having to potentially pay a little bit extra for an appraisal to get it turned around faster if this is something you choose to do.

-You can, depend on your catch position and supporting comments in the area.
-Remove your appraisal contingency, this is something you should absolutely talk to your real estate agent about and get their advice.
+You can, depending on your catch position and supporting comments in the area.
+Remove your appraisal contingency, this is something you should talk to your real estate agent about and get their advice.
 Essentially the real estate agent and you would mutually agree to remove your appraisal contingency.
-What this does is it means that if the house doesn’t appraise for what you’re agreeing to pay then you come up with the financial difference.
+What this does is means that if the house doesn’t appraise for what you’re agreeing to pay then you come up with the financial difference.
 For example, if the house is $600,000 but the house only appraises for 590,000 you would have to come up with the additional $10,000 difference.
 Remember an appraisal is only one professional’s opinion of the value of the property.
-A no appraisal contingency will absolutely make your offer stronger and will also help make it stand out.
+A no-appraisal appraisal contingency will make your offer stronger and will also help make it stand out.

 No loan contingency, this one is a bit dicer.
-There are so many things that the lender does not control your job, your credit, your debt or your income.
-Any of these elements is subject to change at any time and the lender has no control over those things.
+There are so many things that the lender does not control your job, your credit, your debt, or your income.
+Any of these elements are subject to change at any time and the lender has no control over those things.
 Most lenders will recommend not doing this.
-If you choose to do it, be highly advisable to have your loan in-and-out of underwriting 1st.
-This is to make sure you have a loan guarantee up front, that you take responsibility for making sure that your financial house is in order.
+If you choose to do it, be highly advisable to have your loan in and out of underwriting 1st.
+This is to make sure you have a loan guarantee up front, and that you take responsibility for making sure that your financial house is in order.
 This is effectively saying that you’re as good as cash in the bank and it can help your deal in a tough Real estate climate.
 You need to be aware when doing this is if your loan doesn’t go through, you lose your earnest money deposit.
 Again, this is something you should specifically make sure that you’re speaking to your real estate agent about.

 Have your lender call the listing agent upon presentation of your offer.
 A good lender, that’s local in the area in which you’re looking to purchase.
-Or, even if they’re not but is responsive, clear concise, direct, and can give the listing agent clarity about your ability to perform on the contract from a financial standpoint is huge.
-If the lender and the listing agent strike it off, that could be a good conduit too getting your offer accepted as well.
+Or, even if they’re not but are responsive, clear concise, direct, and can give the listing agent clarity about your ability to perform on the contract from a financial standpoint is huge.
+If the lender and the listing agent strike it off, that could be a good conduit to getting your offer accepted as well.

 Looking to get a mortgage?
 Start with a no-cost loan quote today!